netinvent/command_runner/README.md

 [![GitHub Release](https://img.shields.io/github/release/netinvent/command_runner.svg?label=Latest)](https://github.com/netinvent/command_runner/releases/latest)

-command_runner is solution for rapid development that tries to solve various problems a developper may face among:
+command_runner's purpose is to run external commands from python, just like subprocess on which it is based, while solving various problems a developper may face among:
    - Handling of all possible subprocess.popen / subprocess.check_output scenarios / python versions in one handy function
    - System agnostic functionalty, the developper shouldn't carry the burden of Windows & Linux differences
    - Optional Windows UAC elevation module compatible with CPython, PyInstaller & Nuitka